Drop-off your ballot or vote in-person at

 Select one of these options and submit your ballot!

-B.) Submit your vote-by-mail ballot in person at any vote center or drop-off location no later than 8 p.m. on Election Day (03/05/2024).
+B.) Submit your vote-by-mail ballot in person at any vote center or drop-off location no later than 8 p.m. on Election Day Tuesday, Nov.
+5, 2024.
 Find your options here: sos.ca.gov/elections.
-UCR will be hosting a Vote Center where you can drop off your ballot from Saturday, March 2 to Tuesday, March 5 at the Student Health & Counseling Center.
+UCR will be hosting a Vote Center where you can drop off your ballot from Nov.
+2–4 from 9 a.m. – 5 p.m. and Election Day Tuesday, Nov.
+5 from 7 a.m. – 8 p.m. at the at the Alumni & Visitors Center.

 C.) You can ask someone to turn in your ballot for you.
 Anyone can submit your ballot for you as long as they are not paid.
 In order for your ballot to be counted, you must fill out the authorization section on the outside of the envelope, or else it will not be accepted.
 Read that again!

-Remember, UCR will be hosting a Vote Center from Saturday, March 2 to Tuesday, March 5 at the Student Health & Counseling Center.
+Remember, UCR will be hosting a Vote Center from Nov.
+2–4 from 9 a.m. – 5 p.m. and Election Day Tuesday, Nov.
+5 from 7 a.m. – 8 p.m. at the at the Alumni & Visitors Center.
 If you wish to register to vote in-person at this location, you will need to register with an address that is in Riverside County.
 You can also re-register to vote here if you are currently registered in a different County and want to register to vote in Riverside County.

 Step 3) Track Your Ballot